jnnpk/hate_instigating_speech_dataset/README.md

 - **Non-Hate Speech:** Speech that does not fall under the above categories.
 Criticism and sarcasm are examples of non-hate speech.

 ## Contributors
-The primary contributors for this project can be found in the Information Systems(IS) department at Korea University:
+The primary contributors for this project can be found in the Information Systems(IS) at Korea University:

 - Kyuhan Lee
 - Hyoungjun Park